Medical questions & health advice by board certified doctors

-"Is my deep voice due to polycystic ovaries?
+"Is my deep voice due to polycystic ovaries?"

 I am told polycycstic ovaries can be a result of a hormonal imbalance.
 Could this be why my voice is so low for a woman?

 The part of the syndrome that is caused by too many androgen hormones may be what is causing your lower voice.
 There are ways to control these symptoms and reduce the long term complications of PCOS.
 The management of PCOS often involves medication, weight control, and sometimes the use of hormonal birth control pills.
 Since you are showing signs of hyperandrogenism, I suggest that you see a PCOS specialist.
 A good physician for you to schedule an appointment with is an endocrinologist.
 This type doctor will be best equipped to handle all of your endocrine system issues including diabetes (if you have this), being overweight, and excess androgens.
 There are medications that many primary care physicians and OBGYNs may not be used to prescribing that can help your situation.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.